SEA Games: Quah Zheng Wen wins silver in 50m backstroke

 KUALA LUMPUR: Quah Zheng Wen opened his 2017 SEA Games campaign with a silver medal on Monday (Aug 21) in the men's 50m backstroke final in Kuala Lumpur.

+Indonesia's I Gede Siman Sudartawa won gold with a new Games record timing of 25.20s.

-Quah had clocked a time of 25.91s in the heats earlier, finishing third among the total of 12 compeitors.
+Quah had clocked a time of 25.91s in the heats earlier, finishing third among the total of 12 competitors.
 Fong finished fifth fastest to also qualify for the final.

+"I'm kind of disappointed with the result," Quah told reporters after the event.
+"It wasn't what I wanted.

+"He just happened to have a better swim tonight.
+I just have to put it behind me and look forward to the rest of my events."